augwich/railmap/README.md

 - Pacific (West): AK, CA, HI, OR, WA (Id 9000)
  - PA01 - Amtrak

-Note: Subcategories are used only to break up data that would otherwise be too large to package (currently only used for line datasets).

 Note: Italics mark systems whose line data, while spread across that particular dataset category, is only present in another category (i.e. line data is not broken up even if it crosses categories, but rather is kept in the primary category)

 Note: Unlike other lines, Amtrak *is* broken up between categories, as the feature set would cover too large of a coordinate range otherwise.
 Amtrak is always listed as "XX01" for each respective category